GEOTHERMICA – ERA-NET Cofund Geothermal

 Europe wants to increase the share of renewable energy sources in the energy supply for industrial processes, for heating and cooling or generating power.
 As a low-CO2 and continuously available source, geothermal energy can make an important contribution to a sustainable and secure energy provision - as a direct heat source, by means of heat pumps or for the production of power.

-To this end, the ERA-NET Cofund Geothermal, GEOTHERMICA pools the know-how and financial resources of geothermal research and innovation programmes from 16 countries.
+To this end GEOTHERMICA pools the know-how and financial resources of geothermal research and innovation programmes from 16 countries.
 The members develop and test innovative concepts for the use of geothermal energy in the energy system of the European Energy Union.
 Financially supported by the European Commission, they particularly strive to identify opportunities for accelerated commercial use.